saketkattu/AI-tags/README.md

-# Recomendation of Relavent Tags for Github Projects ( Based on ML-OPS)
+# Recommendation of Relavent Tags for Github Projects ( Based on ML-OPS)

 ## Objective and Current Situation
  We an application where users search for projects using tags.Our objective is to improve search and discoverability.